chasm/resources/code/encoding-decoding/README.md

 ### a brief aside on binary

-a brief aside on binary, in case you don't already know how it works:

-binary is a way of representing a number as a sequence of zeros and ones. you've probably seen it before. for example, ```10011110``` is the binary representation of ```158```.
+in case you don't already know, binary is a way of representing a number as a sequence of zeros and ones. you've probably seen it before. for example, ```10011110``` is the binary representation of ```158```.

 binary works like this:

-each digit (bit) in a binary sequence represents has a power of 2 associated with it.
+each digit (bit) in a binary integer has a power of 2 associated with it.

 the right-most bit is associated with ```2 ^ 0``` which evaluates to 1.